dimitri/tapoueh.org/content/post/2026/09/logical-replication/index.md

 Only that subscription is stuck.
 The others keep flowing.
 The counters in `pg_stat_subscription_stats` say so: `apply_error_count` keeps growing for that one.
-That message, with both rows spelled out, is the 18 way of reporting it.
+That message, with both rows spelled out, is the Postgres 18 way of reporting it.

 So the rule for this architecture is to make collisions impossible by
 construction: `(worker_id, event_id)` as the key, or UUIDs.